eado/fantasy_insert_subject_here/README.md

-# Fantasy <insert subject here>
+# Fantasy &lt;insert subject here>
-Fantasy <insert subject here>.
+Fantasy &lt;insert subject here>.
 The name needs some work.
 Based on the concept of fantasy geopolitics.